 Every year, many homeowners worldwide join the vacation rental industry to earn extra money from opening their spaces to travelers.
 The easiest way to rent out your home or a spare room is to list it on Airbnb, a popular online marketplace connecting travelers with hosts.

-Anyone can become a host on Airbnb to generate passive income from their rental property to supplement their regular earnings or achieve financial independence.
+Anyone can become a host on Airbnb to generate passive income from their rental property, supplementing their regular earnings or achieving financial independence.
 However, how much you can make can vary and depends on many factors.

 Still, running an Airbnb can be lucrative if you approach it strategically.
 So, what can you do to maximize your earnings?